scabini/DNAS/README.md

 ## Dataset

 * You can also download the biological dataset used in the paper.
-It contains 148 CLSM hyperspectral images from leaves of Jacaranda Caroba specimens under different pollutant levels.
+It has two versions (RGB and LSM) containing 148 CLSM hyperspectral images from leaves of Jacaranda Caroba specimens under different pollutant levels.
+The samples of the RGB version are 8-bit `.png` trichromatic color-images, while LSM samples are `.lsm` 16-bit files with all the 32 spectral bands.
 * link TBA